 Valuations of the underlying property are conducted on an annual basis at year end by an external valuer for development and income generating assets.
 For interim reporting, the portfolio is calculated on a net present value basis.

-Varia Europe prepares its financial statements in CHF according to Swiss GAAP FER and its statutory financial statements in CHF according to the Swiss Code of Obligations (CO).
+Varia Europe prepares its financial statements in EUR according to Swiss GAAP FER and its statutory financial statements in CHF according to the Swiss Code of Obligations (CO).
 However, all underlying investments are made in Euro (EUR), the operational currency of the company.
 To date, the Company decided not to hedge the currency risk.

 The Company reports both according to Swiss GAAP FER as well as according to the Swiss Code of Obligations (CO) for its statutory report and for the Swiss tax authorities.